David Lawrence: Hi, it’s David here from Rocket Agency. I am here with Gary Viner.

 Garry Viner: Yeah.
 Okay.
 And I guess with respect to Google Ads, we can talk about the fact that we’ve got great videographers, we have designers, we’ve got copywriters.
 So across all the channels that you might want to advertise, we have people that can get your message across.

 David Lawrence: Yeah, it’s a team sport.
 Right?

 David Lawrence: Gone are the days where you have one individual who does Google Ads and delivers a great result.

 Garry Viner: That’s absolutely true.
 Tools.
 I guess is something else to talk about.
 So within Google you have lots of native functionality.
 It’s fantastic.
 You can do a million and one things.
 It’s great.
 Sometimes you might want to extend that.
 And so we’ve leveraged the Google API and built some proprietary software, which allows us to take in outside signals.

 That means that we can use things like complimentary marketing campaigns.
 We can leverage weather information as we did recently for Google.
 Not for Google, that would be silly.
-We did it for [Leonard Park 00:02:15].
+We did it for Luna Park.
 And we were able to get good results by changing bidding, changing messaging, depending on whether it was a rainy day or a sunny day.

 David Lawrence: Yeah.
 Brilliant campaign.